Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Stochastic Electromagnetic MIMO Channel Model

 \subsection{Measurements of coupling coefficients}

-The deterministic matrices $\boldsymbol{\Phi}_r$ and $\boldsymbol{\Phi}_s$ depend only on the array geometries, and thus are known.
+The deterministic matrices $\boldsymbol{\Phi}_R$ and $\boldsymbol{\Phi}_S$ depend only on the array geometries, and thus are known.
 This is a useful property to estimate the coupling coefficients of ${\bf H}$.
 Indeed, pilot signals can be transmitted along their vectors.
-Hence, it is sufficient to transmit approximately $n_rn_s$ pilot signals.
-Notice that $n_r$ and $ n_s$ depend on the wavelength $\lambda$.
-This means that the pilot resources increases with the carrier frequency.
+Hence, it is sufficient to transmit approximately $n_Rn_S$ pilot signals.
+Notice that $n_R$ and $ n_S$ depend on the normalized array length with consequent increase of pilot resources needed for channel estimation (see Fig.~\ref{fig:varIso} and Fig.~\ref{fig:varNonIso}).

 The strength of the coupling coefficients depends exclusively on the scattering mechanisms, which evolve slowly in time compared to the fast variations of $\vect{H}$.
-This implies that they can be estimated with high accuracy.
+This implies that they can be estimated with high accuracy on the basis of $\vect{H}$.
 From~\eqref{Fourier_series_discrete_KL}, they are given by

-which provides a possible way to estimate without the need of measuring the channel matrix ${\bf H}$; that is, transmit the signal $\boldsymbol{\phi}_s(m_x,m_y)$, project the received signal onto $\boldsymbol{\phi}_r(\ell_x,\ell_y)$, compute the square of the absolute value of measurement and take the average over the different measurements.
-Recall that only the knowledge of the $n_rn_s$ real-valued coefficients $\{\sigma^2(\ell_x,\ell_y,m_x,m_y)\}$ is needed to fully specify the correlation matrix $\bf {R}$ in~\eqref{correlation_matrix}.
+which provides a possible way to estimate without the need of measuring the channel matrix ${\bf H}$; that is, transmit the signal $\boldsymbol{\phi}_S(m_x,m_y)$, project the received signal onto $\boldsymbol{\phi}_R(\ell_x,\ell_y)$, compute the square of the absolute value of measurement and take the average over the different measurements.
+Recall that only the knowledge of the $n_Rn_S$ real-valued coefficients $\{\sigma^2(\ell_x,\ell_y,m_x,m_y)\}$ is needed to fully specify the correlation matrix $\bf {R}$ in~\eqref{correlation_matrix}.
+To validate the accuracy of the developed model, the correlation matrix $\bf {R}$ should be compared to the sample correlation matrix obtained from real-world measurements of $\vect{H}$.